Click on maps to view pdfs

 City of Vineland, Cumberland County, NJ

-OSI approved a grant for $200,000 to The Nature Conservancy (TNC) to acquire two adjoining parcels totaling 318.4 acres from the Diocese of Camden.
-The properties will complete a three-phase purchase of land from the Diocese by TNC that will result in the protection of 492 contiguous acres.
-The Diocese properties will help connect two arms of the state’s 25,000-acre Peaslee Wildlife Management Area.
-The project will also build upon nearly 5,000 acres of existing TNC preserves in the Maurice River system, including the 3,672-acre Manumuskin River Preserve further downstream.
-The Manumuskin watershed lies within TNC’s Cumberland Forest Priority Conservation Area characterized by large, intact oak-pine and white cedar forest bordering working farmland and small rural communities.
+In 2011, The Nature Conservancy acquired two adjoining parcels totaling 318 acres from the Diocese of Camden, in two phases partly funded by a $200,000 grant.
+These acquisitions completed TNC’s three-phase purchase of land from the Diocese that will protect 492 contiguous acres.
+The Diocese properties will connect two arms of the state’s 25,000-acre Peaslee Wildlife Management Area.
+The project will add to nearly 5,000 acres of existing preserves in the Maurice River system, including the 3,672-acre Manumuskin River Preserve.
+The Manumuskin watershed is characterized by intact oak-pine and white cedar forest and borders working farmland and small rural communities.

-This assemblage of forested parcels acquired by TNC protects the headwaters of the Manumuskin River, a tributary to the Maurice River, a federally designated Wild and Scenic River and one of the most pristine freshwater systems in the state.
-The project directly protects forested freshwater wetlands, vernal ponds and forested uplands comprising headwaters of the Bears Head Branch tributary of the Manumuskin River.
-This system drains the southwest portion of the Pinelands National Reserve, providing a critical link between the Reserve and the Delaware Estuary.
-The project area also harbors a wide variety of rare plant communities, and wildlife including state-listed reptiles and amphibians, and an array of migrating and breeding birds including state-listed species such as bald eagle, red-headed woodpecker and barred owl.
-The NJ Division of Fish and Wildlife’s Wildlife Action Plan cites this area as a targeted conservation zone in the Delaware Bayshore’s landscape region for its importance to southern New Jersey’s forest-interior wildlife populations and makes protection of its wetlands and water quality in this area a primary plan goal.
+This assemblage of forested parcels protects the headwaters of the Manumuskin River, a tributary to the Maurice River, a federally designated Wild and Scenic River and one of the most pristine freshwater systems in the state.
+The project also harbors a wide variety of rare plant communities, wildlife including state-listed reptiles and amphibians and an array of migrating and breeding birds including state-listed species such as bald eagle, red-headed woodpecker and barred owl.
+The NJ Division of Fish and Wildlife Action Plan cites this area as a targeted conservation zone in the Delaware-Bayshore landscape, important for forest-interior wildlife populations, wetlands and water quality.